 Your satisfaction is important to us.
 In the unlikely event that your ESA letter does not work for you, we will provide a 100% refund.

 An emotional support animal helps people with mental health struggles, a mental disability, or mental impairment.
-Emotional support pets provide emotional support to their owners by creating a calming presence in their owner’s life.
+Emotional support pets provide emotional support to their owners by creating a calming presence in their owners’ lives.
 Emotional support animal owners experience relaxation, lowered anxiety, reduced stress, normalized heart rate and blood pressure, and more.
 Emotional support pets are companion animals for those in need of emotional relief from an emotional or mental disability.
 An emotional support pet has an important job, just like a service animal does.
-But service animals and emotional support animals differ in a few ways.
+However, service animals and emotional support animals differ in a few ways.

 What is a Service Animal?

-A service animal helps people who struggle with a physical or mental impairment that may restrict the way a person function day-to-day.
+A service animal helps people who struggle with a physical or mental impairment that may restrict the way a person functions day-to-day.
 You might hear people call a service animal an assistance animal as well.
 A service animal assists people with disabilities so they may live more independent lives.
-There are many different types of assistant animals that are considered service animals.
 A guide dog helps people who are unable to see well because of their vision.
 A hearing dog helps people who cannot hear well.
 A psychiatric service dog helps people who are struggling with mental health struggles that have severe negative impacts on their lives.
 Service dogs are all highly trained to help their owners live more independent lives.
 The level of training that service dogs go through is the main difference between emotional support pets and service animals.

-Difference Between Emotional Support Animal and Service Animals
+Difference Between Emotional Support Animals and Service Animals

 Frequently Asked Questions about Arizona ESA Laws